« Previous Page

 have as many as two, three, or even four (double, triple, or quadruple bypass

 surgery).
-How many grafts you need depends on how many arteries are blocked and
+How many grafts you need depends on how many arteries are narrowed or blocked and

 When the surgery is complete, the doctor may use wire to